marcosruiz/SignuServer/sslcert/README.md

-## In this folder should be 2 files:
+In this folder should be 2 files if you want to have a HTTP server autosigned

-- server.key
+- server.key (private key)
-- server.crt
+- server.crt (public certificate)

+## How to get it?

+openssl